 11. Make it a family Valentine’s Day.

-Make the day special for the whole family with a special dinner and an indulgent dessert.
-End the night with iMOM’s Valentine Family Game Show or curl up on the couch for a kid-friendly rom-com.
+End the night with iMOM’s Valentine Family Game Show, or curl up on the couch for a kid-friendly rom-com.

 12. Stargaze.

-Download the stargazing app, bundle up, and lie on a blanket in the back yard.
+Download the stargazing app, bundle up, and lie on a blanket in the backyard.
 You’ll feel like teenagers again!

 13. Create a time capsule.